UnifiedPush/common-proxies/README.md

 ### Gotify

-This is primarily meant to be hosted on the same machine as the Gotify server.
-Running it on a different machine hasn't been tested yet but you can share information about that in this repo's issues.
+An installed reverse-proxy needs to forward the `/UP` path from the Gotify domain to common-proxies.
+Common-Proxies then modifies the request and sends it back to the server.

 ## Gateway

 A Gateway is meant to take push messages from an existing service (like Matrix) and convert it to the UnifiedPush format.
-While Gateways are primarily meant to be hosted by the App Developer, some Gateways (like the Matrix one) support discovery on the push provider domain to find self-hosted gateways.
+While Gateways are primarily meant to be hosted by the App Developer, some Gateways (like Matrix) support discovery on the push provider domain to find self-hosted gateways.
 It's always optional to host gateways as the app developer must have one.

 ### Matrix